LiteLDev/LeviLamina/docs/main/contents/api_reference/reflection.md

 `field_deserialize<"...">` treats missing `std::optional<T>` as success and resets it to `std::nullopt`.

 `required_field<"...">` always requires the field to exist, even if the destination type is `std::optional<T>`.

+`default_field<"...">` without a `defaultValue` keeps the current value unchanged when the field does not exist.

+`default_field<"...">` uses the provided default value when the field does not exist, and does not report a missing-field error.

 This is useful for conditional schemas such as: